Augusta, GA Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels typically increase home value in Augusta.
-A Zillow study found that homes with solar panels sell for 4.1% more on average than comparable homes without them.
+Yes, solar panels can increase your home’s value in Augusta.
+Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a $300,000 home in Augusta, that’s roughly $12,300 in added value.